slazav/data_f4_wire_b/Readme.md

 important for further processing, it is possible to work at any frequency.
 At the resonance we have better accuracy and simpler force-velocity data.

-Measurements are repeated as a function of temperature at different magnetic fields and pressures.
+Measurements are repeated at different temperatures, magnetic fields and pressures.

 #### Data processing, step 1